 embossed bowls of the Palace of Horticulture

 An extraordinary spoon featuring the Tower of Jewels in a cutout handle.
 Note the very tiny red, white and blue stones in the tower.
-These are actual rubies, diamonds and sapphires.
-(They are very small in reality)
+These most likely are cut glass from the novagems that were hung from the tower.

 Tower of Jewels ( Fine Arts cutout in handle)